ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 		};
 	});

-Check the CKEDITOR.dialog.definition object documentation for a full reference on editor dialog definition.
+Check the {@linkapi CKEDITOR.dialog.definition CKEDITOR.dialog.definition} object documentation for a full reference on editor dialog definition.

 In our case we will give the dialog window a name (`'abbrDialog'`) and use the {@link CKEDITOR.dialog.definition#title title},